 To restore access later, set the value back to a positive number (or 0 for no expiration).

-If you’ve reviewed an order and confirmed it’s genuine, you can release access:
+If you’ve reviewed a fraud-flagged (or manually blocked) order and confirmed it’s genuine:

 - Click the order number.

-The customer can now access their downloads.
-You may want to manually trigger a download email so they know — use Resend email on the same order page.
+The customer can now reach their downloads.
+You may want to send a download email so they know — click Resend email in the page header.

 Common issues